 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

-Both cards have $0 annual fees.
-However, the Citi® Double Cash Card is a flat-rate cashback card, offering 1% cash back on all purchases and another 1% as you pay them off.
-Meanwhile, the Chase Freedom® is a rotating-bonus-category card, offering 5% cash back on up to $1,500 in combined bonus spending in different categories each quarter, then 1%.
+The Citi® Double Cash Card and Chase Freedom Flex℠ are both household names in the cashback card space, but they fundamentally differ in one important way.
+The Citi® Double Cash Card is a flat-rate cashback card, offering 1% cash back on all purchases and another 1% as you pay them off.
+Meanwhile, the Chase Freedom Flex℠ is a rotating-bonus-category card, offering 5% cash back on up to $1,500 in combined bonus spending in different categories each quarter, then 1%.

-Citi’s card is superior for balance transfers, offering 0% intro APR on balance transfers for 18 months, then 13.99% to 23.99% variable.
-However, Chase’s card offers a signup bonus as well as an intro APR on both purchases and balance transfers.
+Other differences: Citi’s card is superior for balance transfers, offering 0% intro APR on balance transfers for 18 months, then 13.99% to 23.99% variable.
+Meanwhile, Chase’s card offers a signup bonus with an additional 5% cashback category for your first year as well as an intro APR on purchases.

 Citi® Double Cash Card

 - Earn cash back.
 Earn cash back twice on everything you buy — 1% when you make the purchase and 1% when you pay your balance.
 Similar cards let you earn 1.5% back.
 That's up to a $100 difference if you spend $20,000 a year with your card.

 - Intro APR on balance transfers.
 Enjoy 18 months of a 0% intro APR period for balance transfers.
 Compared to similar cards, this is one of the longest intro periods you can get.
 After that, a variable APR of 13.99% to 23.99% applies.